osu-cass/whats-fresh-api/docs/source/api/api.rst

 API Endpoints
 =============

-The What's Fresh API is a REST-style JSON API for Oregon Coast fish vendors.
+The What's Fresh API is a REST-style JSON API for discovering fresh local food products.

 The data can be accessed through a handful of endpoints: